-- · What will staff do?
-What won't staff do? - · How will everyone know what their role is? - Will support workers/professionals be required in the team? - Are there other steps that need to be taken to ensure appropriate levels of child protection? - · How will volunteers provide assistance for the event?
+- What will staff do?
+What will staff not do? - · How will everyone know what their role is? - Will support workers/professionals be required in the team? - Are there other steps that need to be taken to ensure appropriate levels of child protection? - How will volunteers provide assistance for the event?